Description and notes

 Found throughout the Channel Isles.
 Not known from mainland Britain until a colony was found in Islington in 2008.
 Since then there have been more records from London and a few isolated records from other parts of England.

 Found throughout central and southern Europe and around the Mediterranean.

 Status (in Britain only)

 The Channel Islands are, for a number of reasons, excluded from the geographical coverage of the British Red Data book (Shirt, 1987) and the subsequent review (Falk, 1991).
-If the species becomes established in Britain then its status will need to be assessed.
+Now that the species has become established in Britain its status will need to be assessed.

 It requires a warm open site and its natural habitat is warm sparsely vegetated rocky areas.
 The colony in Middlesex is nesting in a south facing brick wall.

 On warm days workers run around quickly in search of prey or scavenging.
 They mainly feed on honeydew from aphids and other plant sucking insects.

 Nests are made under stones, amongst rocks or in brickwork.